 We also explore small worlds to understand the hazards and resources in the solar system that will affect human expansion in space.
 As we venture outward from our home planet, what kinds of challenges will we face?

 Might we find new sources of raw materials and natural resources that we could use on Earth?
 Could humans use asteroids or comets as refueling stations someday?
-Might we find new, cleaner energy sources in space to help protect our environment?Protection from Potential Impacts
+Will we find new, cleaner energy sources in space to help protect our environment?Protection from Potential Impacts

 Protection from Potential Impacts

-Impacts are a process in the solar system that are capable of ending life as well as advancing it.
+Asteroid and comet impacts are capable of ending life as well as advancing it.
 These cosmic collisions are as natural as rain, although they happened a lot more often when the solar system was young.
 Scientists believe stray objects or fragments from earlier collisions slammed into Earth in the past, playing a major role in the evolution of our planet.

 With increasing regularity, scientists are discovering asteroids and comets with unusual orbits, ones that take them close to Earth and the Sun.
 Very few of these bodies are potential hazards to Earth, but the more we know and understand about them, the better prepared we will be to take appropriate measures if one is heading our way.
-Knowing the size, shape, mass, composition and structure of these objects will help determine the best way to divert a space rock found to be on an Earth-threatening path.
+Knowing the size, shape, mass, composition, and structure of these objects will help determine the best way to divert a space rock found to be on an Earth-threatening path.
 Missions to comets and asteroids provide valuable information about their composition and structure, helping scientists assess the best methods to deal with those in potentially hazardous orbits.